China's CITIC Securities taps Goldman model to hedge on global future

-Wang is now busy remodeling his Beijing-based brokerage after Goldman Sachs Group Inc by expanding into asset management, trading complex derivatives instruments and nurturing overseas businesses.
+Wang is now busy remodelling his Beijing-based brokerage after Goldman Sachs Group Inc by expanding into asset management, trading complex derivatives instruments and nurturing overseas businesses.

 Hit by a languishing Chinese stock market and a freeze in initial public offerings since last year, mainland securities firms are diversifying away from their traditional businesses of stock broking and underwriting.